andycreagan/data_analytics_portfolio/Titanic Survivor Analysis/README.md

 # Titanic Survivor Analysis

 ## Summary
-For this project, I wanted to analyze a dataset containing information about passengers of the Titanic.
-My objective was to identify traits or characteristics that were captured in the data that may have made certain passengers more likely to survive than others.
-In order to complete my analysis, I downloaded a dataset from Kaggle, loaded the dataset into BigQuery for data exploration and transformation using SQL, and created data visualizations in Tableau.
-In the upcoming sections of this README, I will dive into more detail regarding each step taken in this project.
+For this project, I analyzed a dataset containing information about passengers on the Titanic.
+My objective was to identify characteristics in the data that were shared by passengers who survived.

+To perform my analysis, I carried out the steps listed below.

 ### Step One: Acquiring the dataset
-To start the project, I downloaded the [Titanic Dataset from Kaggle](https://www.kaggle.com/datasets/yasserh/titanic-dataset) in csv format.
+My analysis was based on the [Titanic Dataset](https://www.kaggle.com/datasets/yasserh/titanic-dataset) on Kaggle.
+I downloaded [Titanic-Dataset.csv] so that the data could be loaded into BigQuery.

 ### Step Two: Loading data into BigQuery
-In order to explore the data, I created a new dataset in BigQuery.
-I created a table named titanic_raw which is where I loaded the data contained in the csv file.
+To explore the data using SQL, I created a dataset and table named titanic.
+I loaded the data contained in Titanic-Dataset.csv into the titanic table.

+### Step Three: Data exploration
+In order to identify areas where I could focus my analysis, I wrote several SQL queries that allowed me to better understand data quality, key columns in the dataset, and required data transformations.
+These queries as well as the queries used in the following steps are documented in [titanic_queries_with_comments.sql].

-### Step Three: Data transformation
+### Step Four: Data transformation
-Next, I created a staging table named titanic_stage where I created several new columns to support data transformations.
-My SQL code used to create the columns and transform the data are detailed in the .sql file in the repo.

-Once the staging table contained the updated columns and transformed data, I created a target table named titanic_final.
-I exported the data contained in the target table in csv format so that the data could be connected to Tableau.

-### Step Four: Creating data visualizations in Tableau
+### Step Five: Creating data visualizations in Tableau
-In order to have my visualizations make sense of the data, I compared each attribute in the data across passengers that survived and passengers that died when the Titanic sank.

-My analysis found meaningful relationships between several attributes and the different passenger groups.
-The insights garnered from my visualizations are captured in the .pdf file in the repo.